 It can be a relaxing hobby – just putting a kit together is fun.
 Some subjects require research and planning and that is enjoyable and educational as well.

 My involvement with 3D printing started in 2007, when I designed my first 3D object in Rhino3D.
-I have some models on Shapeways and have done commercial work as well.
-Currently I have four 3D printers; two FDM printers and three resin MSLA printers.
+I have models on Shapeways and have done commercial work as well.
+I have both FDM and MSLA printers at home.

 I started my career at UCLA in 1983, working for the Psychology department.
 I then worked for the UCLA Astronomy Department from 1986 to 1997.
 Not everyone gets the opportunity to work in a field that they love and it was indeed a fantastic career.